Frequently Asked Questions

 Can I buy an animal license at PHS/SPCA?
 Do you microchip and vaccinate animals?

 Yes, yes and yes!
 You can purchase a license or microchip form of ID from our front office any day, except major holidays, no appointment needed.
 Click here for more information.
-If your animal needs vaccinations, visit our low-cost clinic the first Wednesday of each month, 6-8 pm.
-We offer Rabies, Feline Leukemia, FVRCP and DHPP for $15 each; we also sell microchips and Advantage at a reduced cost.
+If your animal needs vaccinations, you can make an appointment at our our low-cost clinic.
+We offer Rabies, FVRCP and DHPP for $15 each; we also sell microchips at a reduced cost.
 Click here for more information.

 Do your officers do more than pick up strays?